mojaloop/helm/mojaloop-iam/docs/permission-model.md

 One method on one endpoint pattern is one permission.
 GET and PUT on the same path are different permissions.
 This is Kubernetes-verbs and AWS-actions
 granularity: a mid-sized service advertises roughly one permission per API operation, the catalog is long, and that is correct.
-Anonymous infrastructure routes, health probes and CORS preflights, are not permissions and never appear in a catalog.
+An operation open to everyone is a permission like any other, held by the `$everyone` role, so a health probe appears in the catalog and is granted rather than exempted.
+A CORS preflight carries no credential and is answered before authorization, and is the one thing that is not a permission.

 A permission has two spellings and they are not interchangeable: